Leadwerks/Documentation/Lua/CreateTile.md

 ## Remarks

+If the tile is created on a camera it will be drawn after the camera is rendered.
+If the tile is created on a world, it will be drawn after all cameras are rendered.

 The text alignment flags can be used to control the orientation of the text around the tile handle.
 The default orientation is top-left.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/textalignment.png?raw=true)